MatrixOrbital/EVE-Basic-Demo-Windows/README.md

 # Windows EVE2, EVE3 AND EVE4 TEST DEMO SOFTWARE

 A quick and easy sanity check to ensure that your Matrix Orbital EVE2, EVE3 or EVE4 SPI TFT Display and touch hardware works properly.
+This software supports the EVE3x and EVE4x modules as well.

 Windows Support Tool